novadyna/developer-manual/docs/backend/analytics/heartbeats.md

 #### Event Statistics

-"Stats" is what we call an aggregated metric that involves viewer count grouped by user group and country, and looks like this:
+"Stats" is what we call an aggregated metric that involves viewer count grouped by user group and country, this is admittedly not the best name for it.

+They look something like this:

 ```json
 {